Networks to Use When Sending USDT and USDC

 2. BEP20 (BNB Smart Chain)

 When SOL isn’t available on your exchange or wallet, BEP20 becomes the next strong option.
 It offers lower fees and faster confirmations than ERC20, although not as fast or cheap as SOL.
-As you already know, the BEP20 fee per transaction is around $0.08, and most transfers confirm within 2 minutes.
+As you already know, the BEP20 fee per transaction is $0.08, and most transfers confirm within 2 minutes.
 It is a reliable everyday option and a network you can fall back on for USDC transfers when SOL isn’t available.

 3. ERC20 (Ethereum Network)